JacCons/NGN_Project/README.md

 - For Windows users: install [_mobaXterm_](https://mobaxterm.mobatek.net/download.html) and [enable forwarding](/Readme_files/X11_setup.md)
 - Install [Python 3.7](/Readme_files/Install_Python.md) version on the VIrtual Machine

+## FILES WITH DESCRIPTION
+1. ngn_gui.py: graphical user interface
+2. topology_generator.py: generates the topology and assign services to servers
+3. topology_parameters.txt: contains user-input parameters to create the topology
+4. simple_switch_stp_13.py: contains the ryu controller configuration
+5.
+6. Servers folder: contains configuration files for servers and server's status files, that tell if they are on/off
+7. client.py: slient configuration file
+8. img Folder: contains images

 ## HOW TO RUN THE APPLICATION

 1. Open VirtualBox and start Comnetsemu Virtual Machine (comnetsemu)